 Using the work procedure to differentiate engineering and science?

-Scientists use the scientific method.
-Engineers use the technical design process.
-The scientist starts with a question.
+Scientist starts with a question.
 They then do a background study, formulate a hypothesis, test that hypothesis by experimenting, analyze the data, and report on their results.
-Engineers first define the problem, then identify criteria and constraints, think, plan, create technology, and improve the design.

 What is the goal?